fonnesbeck/git_tutorial/git.md

 #
 ```

-^ Git now knows that it's supposed to keep track of `mars.txt`,
+^ Git now knows that it's supposed to keep track of `diary.txt`,
 but it hasn't recorded these changes as a commit yet.

 ---